Kevin & Perry Go Large

 Kevin & Perry Go Large is a 2000 British teen coming-of-age sex comedy film based on the Harry Enfield sketch Kevin the Teenager.
 The film was written by Dave Cummings and Harry Enfield and directed by Ed Bye.
-Enfield, Kathy Burke and Louisa Rix all return to their roles after previously appearing on Harry Enfield & Chums.
+Enfield, Kathy Burke and Louisa Rix return to their roles after appearing on Harry Enfield & Chums.
 James Fleet replaced Stephen Moore as Kevin's father.
 The film received mixed reviews but has since gained a cult following.